 - In a medium bowl, combine the butter, vanilla and cream cheese using an electric mixer.
 Next, mix in the sweetener and cinnamon.

-- Add 1 - 2 tbsp of heavy cream until you get a smooth frosting like consistency.
+- Add 1 - 2 tablespoon of heavy cream until you get a smooth frosting like consistency.

 - After the cupcakes have completely cooled, spread the frosting evenly between them.
 Then sprinkle the tops with any remaining cinnamon topping.